near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 ---
 id: compile-and-run-a-node
 title: Compile and Run without Container
-sidebar_label: Compile and Run without containerization
+sidebar_label: Compile and Run without Container
 ---

 # How to compile and run nearcore